theTeamFuture/nonebot-plugin-lynchpined/README.md

 ## Subscribe to Lynchpin Progress

-Adding `lynchpined_user` or `lynchpined_group` in config, the plugin will send lynchpin progress to the lynchpined at 00:00 everyday.
+By adding `lynchpined_user` or `lynchpined_group` in config, the plugin will send lynchpin progress to the lynchpined at 00:00 everyday.

 For example: